jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: reset_prog_mode()

-   Restore the  terminal  to "program" mode, as previously saved  by :func:`def_prog_mode`.
+   Restores the  terminal  to "program" mode, as previously saved  by :func:`def_prog_mode`.

 .. function:: reset_shell_mode()

-   Restore the  terminal  to "shell" mode, as previously saved  by :func:`def_shell_mode`.
+   Restores the  terminal  to "shell" mode, as previously saved  by :func:`def_shell_mode`.

-.. function:: resetty()

-   Restore the state of the terminal modes to what it was at the last call to :func:`savetty`.

-.. function:: resize_term(nlines, ncols)

-   Backend function used by :func:`resizeterm`, performing most of the work;
-   when resizing the windows, :func:`resize_term` blank-fills the areas that are extended.
-The calling application should fill in these areas with appropriate data.
-The :func:`resize_term` function attempts to resize all windows.
-However, due to the calling convention of pads, it is not possible to resize these without additional interaction with the application.

-.. function:: resizeterm(nlines, ncols)

-   Resize the standard and current windows to the specified dimensions, and adjusts other bookkeeping data used by the curses library that record the window dimensions (in particular the SIGWINCH handler).

-.. function:: savetty()

-   Save the current state of the terminal modes in a buffer, usable by :func:`resetty`.

 .. function:: setsyx(y, x)

-   Set the virtual screen cursor to *y*, *x*.
+   Sets the virtual screen cursor to *y*, *x*.
 If *y* and *x* are both -1, then leaveok is set.

 .. function:: setupterm([termstr, fd])

-   Initialize the terminal.  *termstr* is a string giving the terminal name; if omitted, the value of the :envvar:`TERM` environment variable will be used.  *fd* is the file descriptor to which any initialization sequences will be sent; if not supplied, the file descriptor for ``sys.stdout`` will be used.
+   Initializes the terminal.  *termstr* is a string giving the terminal name; if omitted, the value of the TERM environment variable will be used.  *fd* is the file descriptor to which any initialization sequences will be sent; if not supplied, the file descriptor for ``sys.stdout`` will be used.